 But Mary is there for the whole journey, all the way over, and all the way back.

 And this is the kind of faith that we’re supposed to run our lives with.
 This is the kind of faith that God says, “Mary, blessed are you among women, because God has chosen you to be the one to reveal the Messiah to the whole world.”

-And of course this is what is asked of us.
-And Mary knew that, most of all when she took her dead child into her arms.
-And she did what Jesus did and offered Him to His father.
-And from that moment on, it has been a part of Christian tradition always to stay close to Mary for she will teach us how to receive Him, to live with Him, to be with Him and also ___.
+And from that moment on, it has been a part of Christian tradition always to stay close to Mary, for she will teach us how to receive him, to live with him, to be with him and also (inaudible).

 It happens every day when we bring our faith together and say to God, “Take my life.
 Be it done to you and be it done to me according to Your word.”

 In this beautiful homily for 4th Sunday of Advent, Year B, Father Hanly shows us how we, like Mary, are called to surrender our whole lives to God.

 - First Reading: Second Samuel 7:1-5, 8-11, 16